Turkish lira hits fresh record low against dollar

-ISTANBUL, Sept 16 (Reuters) - The Turkish lira weakened slightly to a new record low against the dollar on Wednesday as unease about the economic outlook persisted, while investors awaited the U.S. Federal Reserve's latest policy announcement.
+ISTANBUL, Sept 22 (Reuters) - Turkey's lira hit a fresh record low against the dollar on Tuesday, as investors weighed whether the central bank would hike rates at its meeting this week to stem the decline.

-The Turkish currency TRYTOM=D3, which touched a low of 7.5020, has been edging lower recently and has been hit this week by a Moody's downgrade of the sovereign rating to 'B2' from 'B1'.
-It has weakened 21% this year.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.